Stellarium/stellarium/BUILDING.md

 You can also used this newly released version of Visual Studio (November 2025) to build and develop Stellarium.
 This release fixes the bug of VS 2022 for the building steps and in a sense simplify the building process of Stellarium.
-Here are the changes to the process described above for Visual Studio 2022 (multi-configuraiton)
+Here are the changes to the process described above for Visual Studio 2022 (multi-configuration)

 Use a slightly different CMakePresets.json file, and adapt it to your development environment.